 Someone, somewhere needs and loves you, your primary goal on every job should be climbing and working safely for that someone.

-Vertical Safety Solutions LLC offers a beginner course in tower climbing technique and safety.
+Vertical Safety Solutions LLC offers a beginner course in tower climbing safety and techniques.
 For more information on climbing towers or climbing equipment please contact us.

 To learn more about basic tower climbing safety we, suggest; A Beginner’s Guide to Tower Climbing Safety by Ian Woofenden.